 - Laine Lea Classical Ballet Scholarship – Awarded in honor of Laine Lea, this scholarship is awarded to applicants who reside in Moore County and wish to study classical ballet.

-Since the Barnes-Travis Arts Scholarship’s inception, the Arts Council has awarded 143 scholarships and over $51,000 to middle and high school students pursuing their interest in the arts.
+Since the Barnes-Travis Arts Scholarship’s inception, the Arts Council has awarded 150 scholarships and almost $54,000 to middle and high school students pursuing their interest in the arts.